black man working behind a desk at a laptop - responsible person in EU cosmetics

 h) the framework formulation enabling prompt and appropriate medical treatment to be provided in the event of impairment of health.

-The Responsible Person, as indicated even in the guidelines of Cosmetics Europe, the association of European cosmetic actors, regarding P.I.F., has specific obligations:
+The EU Responsible Person, as indicated even in the guidelines of Cosmetics Europe, the association of European cosmetic actors, regarding P.I.F., has specific obligations:

-• ensure that a cosmetic product placed on the EU market is harmless to human health under normal or reasonably foreseeable conditions of use;
+- ensure that a cosmetic product placed on the EU market is harmless to human health under normal or reasonably foreseeable conditions of use;

-• maintain specific information on the product it places on the market as established by Article 11 of Regulation 1223/2009;
+- maintain specific information on the product it places on the market as established by Article 11 of Regulation 1223/2009;

-• demonstrate following a request from the competent authorities of the Member State that the product placed on the market meets the requirements of the Regulation;
+- demonstrate following a request from the competent authorities of the Member State that the product placed on the market meets the requirements of the Regulation;

-• ensure that the Safety Assessment of the cosmetic has been carried out by a Safety Assessor, or by an appropriately qualified and experienced person;
+- ensure that the Safety Assessment of the cosmetic has been carried out by a Safety Assessor, or by an appropriately qualified and experienced person;

-• keep the Product Safety Assessment and the data on which it is based as part of a “Cosmetics Safety Report” in the P.I.F. and update it in anticipation of further related information produced after the placing of the product on the market;
+- keep the Product Safety Assessment and the data on which it is based as part of a “Cosmetics Safety Report” in the P.I.F. and update it in anticipation of further related information produced after the placing of the product on the market;

-• make sure you have the P.I.F. available in order to respond to requests from the competent authority in the place where the P.I.F. is stored and to prove the conformity of the product with the Regulation
+- make sure you have the P.I.F. available in order to respond to requests from the competent authority in the place where the P.I.F. is stored and to prove the conformity of the product with the Regulation

 The RP’s Crucial Role in Cosmetic Safety Reports

-In European cosmetic regulation, the responsible person plays a pivotal role in connection with the Cosmetic Product Safety Report (CPSR).
+In European cosmetic regulation, the Responsible Person plays a pivotal role in connection with the Cosmetic Product Safety Report (CPSR).
 They are responsible for commissioning, overseeing, and ensuring the accuracy of CPSRs, which are indispensable for assessing the safety and compliance of cosmetic products with EU Cosmetic Regulation (EC) No 1223/2009.
-This dynamic relationship between the responsible person and the CPSR is vital, with the former acting as the guardian of product safety and the latter serving as the essential document that verifies compliance with stringent regulatory standards, ultimately ensuring consumer safety in the cosmetics industry.
+This dynamic relationship between the Responsible Person and the CPSR is vital, with the former acting as the guardian of product safety and the latter serving as the essential document that verifies compliance with stringent regulatory standards, ultimately ensuring consumer safety in the cosmetics industry.

-Responsible person and cosmetovigilance
+EU Responsible Person services and cosmetovigilance

 Article 23 of Regulation (EC) 1223/2009 states that: